 Texas Sky Band

-Texas Sky is a progressive acoustic group that adds their own flair and musicality to traditional songs ranging from Bluegrass to Gospel to the Beatles!
+Texas Sky is a progressive acoustic group that adds their own flair and musicality to traditional songs ranging from Americana to Bluegrass to Country to the Beatles!
 Our instruments include guitars, mandolin, banjo, and bass.

 |6/13/20||Greenwood Store||5-8 pm; 1714 County Road 2740 Greenwood, TX; 940-466-3000.
 We will be playing under the pavilion outside; so you can listen as long as you wish while picking up your food.
 They serve some of the best catfish and homemade pie you have ever tasted!
 Hope to see you there!|